 Stopping invoice scams – use Open Banking account and ID checks to prevent these sorts of scams, where criminals pose as suppliers, solicitors, tradespeople and others – claiming bank details have changed to convince you to redirect the payment to their own account.
 In 2019 over £82 million was lost to invoice fraud in the UK.

-Customer Due Diligence – meet the obligations to collect customer information to evaluate for risk and money laundering.
+Client Due Diligence – meet the obligations to collect client information to evaluate for risk and money laundering.
 Many organisations, including financial institutions, gambling firms, accountants, lawyers and real estate firms are required to do this.
 Money laundering costs the UK an estimated £24 billion a year.

 Open Banking, perhaps counterintuitively, is more secure.
 It is also convenient to use: